-It is essential that the management of cases of ABD are reviewed as part of the clinical governance framework.
+It is essential that the management of cases of ABD are reviewed as part of the clinical governance framework, especially if RT is used in police custody.
 These cases can be used for the audit of an area of clinical practice which at present does not have a clear evidence base and where clinical experience is more influential than research findings.
-Cases of pre-RT should be included in the casebased discussions which form part of many HCPs' continuing professional development.
-In cases where maximum British National Formulary doses have been exceeded, where there has been injury to the detainee or others, or where physical restraint has been required, it is recommended that a 'sudden untoward incident' or similar multi professional review should take place.
+Cases of pre-RT should be included in the case based discussions which form part of many HCPs' continuing professional development.
+In cases where maximum BNF doses have been exceeded, where there has been injury to the detainee or others, or where physical restraint has been required, it is recommended that a 'sudden untoward incident' or similar multi professional review should take place.
 It is recommended that such a review should include participation of the police if injury has occurred or physical restraint been employed.